anthay/loon/README.md

 #### 3.1.1 Code

 The code for these tutorials is in `test/test.cpp`.
 Each tutorial is in its own namespace.
-Look for `namespace tutorial_1`.
+Look for `tutorial_1`.

 Here is the code of this tutorial.
 Follow the steps numbered 1 to 6 in the comments to see how it's done.

 ~~~cpp
 // return the Loon text representing the given vector of UTF-8 strings 'v'